LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 ### Conversation status and filters

 The new conversation list includes ongoing, overdue, idle, and closed conversations.
 By default, ongoing, overdue and idle conversations are filtered on.
 Conversations with the idle or closed status can be filtered in or out of the list.
 Ongoing and overdue conversations **cannot** be filtered out of the conversation list.
+You will see at the top of the list a count of how many conversations with each status are currently in your workspace.

 You can filter conversations in the list by status: